-The validated model (hereinafter referred to as the 'reference run') was used to analyze the influence of variations in the BP water levels on the peatland CO_2 exchange.
+The validated model (hereinafter referred to as the 'reference run') was then used to analyze the influence of variations in the BP water levels on the peatland CO_2 exchange.
 First, we addressed what the peatland net CO_2 uptake would be if there were no variations in BP water level.
-In this experiment, we maintained a constant BP water level, 68.9 AMSL - the mean level for 1998-2019 (Fig. 2), for the simulation hereinafter referred to as constant BP water level run.
-The simulated annual net CO_2 uptake over 1998-2019 was ~ 30 g C m-2 yr-1 higher than the reference run (Fig. 6), despite the simulated average peatland WTD being identical for both runs.
+In this experiment, we maintained a constant BP

+- 280 water level, 68.9 AMSL the mean level for 1998-2019 (Fig. 2), for the simulation hereinafter referred to as constant BP water level run.
+The simulated annual net CO2 uptake over 1998-2019 was ~ 30 g C m-2 yr-1 higher than the reference run (Fig. 6), despite the simulated average peatland WTD being identical for both runs.
 Smoothing out the variation of BP water level reduced the annual variation of the simulated NEE (Fig. 6, box plot), which, in turn, suggests its influence on NEE.
-For the high disturbance period, the constant BP water level run predicted a ~ 0.1 m shallower peatland WTD and an average 55 g C m-2 yr-1 higher net CO_2 uptake, compared to the reference run (Fig. 6).
+For the high disturbance period, the constant BP water level - 285 run predicted a ~ 0.1 m shallower peatland WTD and an average 55 g C m-2 yr-1 higher net CO2 uptake, compared to the reference run (Fig. 6).
 Given that the measured NEE uptake was 44 ± 45 g C m-2 yr-1 (Fig. 5), the constant BP water level run suggests the NEE uptake within this period would have been ~ 99 g C m-2 yr-1 without the disturbance.
-This updated number was close to the measured 21-year average of C uptake in Mer Bleue, 90 ± 39 g C m-2 yr-1 (110 ± 37 for 2005-2018).

-The GLUE analysis of selected model parameters shows the simulated NEE was mostly sensitive to the decomposition coefficient of shrub litter ($k{l,shrub}$ eq.
-S9, Table S2).
-The simulated WTD was mostly sensitive to the stomata conductance parameter (g{max} eq.
-S4, Table S2) regulating evapotranspiration and the saturated hydraulic conductivity parameter (k{sat}) regulating lateral drainage.
-(Fig. S5, Table S3).
-The parameter uncertainties do not change the finding that WTD is a significant control on the NEE (Fig. S6 in Supplement Section F).
-We further conducted a sensitivity analysis of the BP water level, i.e., examining the influence of varying boundary conditions for the hydrology setting of the system on the simulated CO2 fluxes.
-For this analysis, the BP water level was kept constant throughout each run, but there was still variability in the peatland WTD due to differences in inputs and outputs, however, the gradient between the peatland WTD and BP was constant through each simulation.
-The BP water level was varied from 67.9 AMSL (a dry pond) to the highest possible water level, 69.37 AMSL (the average measured WTD at the peatland) when flow would reverse from the pond to the peatland.
-This range in BP water level changed the lateral hydraulic gradient between 0.005 and \sim 0.0005.
-The CO2 uptake showed a near linear relationship with the lateral hydraulic gradient and the BP water level (67.9-69.2 AMSL) (Fig. 7).
-The slope of the linear regression was \sim -120 g C m-2 yr-1 m-1.
-Thus, a one-meter drop in BP water level would lower the average peatland WTD by \sim 0.15 m, and this produced a \sim 120 g C m-2 yr-1 reduction of the simulated peatland net CO2 uptake (Fig. 7).
+This updated number was close to the measured 21-year average of C uptake in Mer Bleue, 90 ± 39 g C m-2 yr-1 (110 ± 37 for 2005-2018). - 290 We conducted a sensitivity analysis of the BP water level, i.e., varying boundary conditions for the hydrology setting of the system, on the simulated CO2 fluxes.
+For this analysis, the BP water level was kept constant throughout each run, but there was still variability in the peatland WTD due to differences in inputs and outputs, though the gradient between the peatland WTD and BP was constant through each simulation.
+The BP water level was varied from 67.9 AMSL (a dry pond) to the highest possible water level, 69.37 AMSL (the average measured - 295 WTD at the peatland) when flow would reverse from the pond to the peatland.
+This range in BP water level changed the lateral hydraulic gradient between 0.005 and ~ 0.0005.
+The CO2 uptake showed a close to linear relation with the lateral hydraulic gradient and the BP water level (67.9-69.2 AMSL) (Fig. 7).
+The slope of the linear regression was ~ -120 g C m-2 yr-1 m-1.
+Thus, a one-meter drop in BP water level would lower the average peatland WTD by ~ 0.15 m, and this produced a ~ 120 g C m-2 yr-1 reduction of the simulated peatland net CO2 - 300 uptake (Fig. 7).
 The decreased net CO2 uptake was attributed to a greater increase in ER than GPP with a decrease in BP water level (Fig. 7).
 However, the linear relationship breaks down when the BP water level gets closer to the WTD in the peatland (69.2-69.4 AMSL, Fig. 2; Fig. 3c).